Welcome to today's edition of the Rush 24-7 podcast.

 That's right, sir.

-Uh well, I was just concerned about that, you know.
+Well, I was just concerned about that.

 Exactly.

-It's it's it's absolute if this if there's not a better example of how environmentalism and this obsession with global warming is going to take away your freedom than this.
+There's not a better example of how environmentalism and this obsession with global warming is going to take away your freedom than this.

 This is a perfect symbol.